oVirt/ovirt-site/source/documentation/vmm-guide/chap-Additional_Configuration.md

 3. In the **NUMA Topology** window, click and drag virtual NUMA nodes from the box on the right to the host’s physical NUMA nodes on the left as required.

-    **Important:**
-    The number of declared virtual NUMA nodes and the NUMA pinning policy must take into account:
+     **Important:** The number of declared virtual NUMA nodes and the NUMA pinning policy must take into account:
      * The host’s NUMA settings (memory and CPUs)
      * The NUMA node in which the host devices are declared
      * The CPU pinning topology
      * The IO and emulator threads pinning topology
      * Huge page sizes
      * NUMA pinning can only be set for virtual machines, but not for pools or templates.
 You must set NUMA pinning manually when you create a high performance virtual machine based on a template.
+     {: .alert .alert-info}

 #### Configuring Huge Pages